rcl-ssl/docs/apicore/authorization.md

 ## Use the Access Tokens to Make a Request

-To make a request to the RCL Core API, include the access token as a `Bearer` Authorization in the header of the request
+To make a request to the RCL Core API, include the access token as a `Bearer` **Authorization** in the header of the request

 ## Example

 ```
-GET /development/ssl/core/v1/certificate/subscription/I-TKGDBEFH2BEN/get/all
+GET /production/ssl/core/v1/certificate/subscription/I-TKGDBEFH2BEN/get/all
 Host: https://rclapi.azure-api.net
 Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsIng1dCI6Ik1uQ19WWmNBVGZNNXBP...
 ```